There is ample evidence that policy needs to do more to ensure British farmers can deliver a sustainable, healthy, ethical food system.

-Download Sustain’s briefing Beyond 2020: New farm policy, top-line summary
+Download Sustain’s Response to the 2020 ELMS Policy Discussion Document and our 2018 briefing Beyond 2020: New farm policy, top-line summary

 We have consulted with our Sustainable Farming Working Party and more widely, and believe the following principles should underpin future farm policy when we leave the European Common Agricultural Policy.